yoinergomez/Wifi-Direct/README.md

             }
             Log.d(WiFiDirectActivity.TAG, "P2P state changed - " + state);
         } else if (WifiP2pManager.WIFI_P2P_PEERS_CHANGED_ACTION.equals(action)) {

-            // request available peers from the wifi p2p manager.
-This is an
-            // asynchronous call and the calling activity is notified with a
-            // callback on PeerListListener.onPeersAvailable()
             if (manager != null) {
                 manager.requestPeers(channel, (PeerListListener) activity.getFragmentManager()
                         .findFragmentById(R.id.frag_list));